<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 The time spent on hold can cause delays, making it more likely for shipments to miss their delivery promises.
 This manual process can drive customers away.
 It can also reduce the number of orders that can be handled, hurting profits in two ways.

 Also, using the phone for scheduling deliveries usually means using manual and reactive customer service.
-Instead of offering customers digital scheduling and automatic delivery updates, many shippers and carriers still give delivery estimates over the phone or manually update them.
+Instead of offering customers automated delivery scheduling, many shippers and carriers still give delivery estimates over the phone or manually update them.
 This leads to high "Where is my order?" rates that consume time and detract from the delivery experience.

 Achieving scheduled delivery dates demands careful planning